patrick-steele-idem/meta-router/README.md

         // Any additional metadata to associate with this route: (optional) "foo": "bar",
     },
-    // Alternatively multiple HTTP methods can be matched {
+    // Alternatively, multiple HTTP methods can be matched {
         "methods": ["GET", "POST"]
         "path": "/foo", // HTTP method and path